The globalCompositeOperation property

 property determines how shapes and images are

-drawn onto the canvas.
+.
 There are lots of

-options that are demonstrated by this image (remember that what you're
+(remember that what you're

 drawing is the source and the destination

-is what's already on the canvas).
 The default value is source-over

 .

-Some definitions of the different modes
+Definitions of the different modes

 source-over

-This is the default mode of the canvas tag where the source (what you're drawing) is
+This is the default mode of the canvas

-drawn over the destination (what's already on the canvas).
+drawn over the destination (what's already on the canvas

 source-in

-What's already on the canvas is used as a "mask" so that anything that's drawn
+is used as a mask so that anything that's drawn

 subsequently is then subject to that mask and only bits that you draw that fall

-within the mask appear on the canvas.
+within the mask appear on the canvas

 source-out